Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     +   #####   Amazon S3 One Zone-infrequent Access(IA)
         +   Storage for cross-Region replication backups from other 53 buckets
-        +   Off-site storage of copies of on-premises backups, which gives you extra protection for your backups
+        +   Off-site storage of copies of on-premises backups, which gives us extra protection for your backups
         +   Easily replaceable files

     +   #####   Amazon S3 Glacier Flexible Retrieval